eutro/aoc2022/README.md

   - If `--` is not provided, fetch input (with `fetch.sh`) if not yet downloaded.
   - With `--`, just read input from stdin.
-  - With `--time`, time how long the solution takes to run.